Training contracts and commencement

 Information to get started

 A training contract, completed and signed, is used to register the apprenticeship or traineeship.
 The training contract sign up and registration is facilitated by Australian Apprenticeship Support Network (AASN) providers.

 By signing the training contract, the employer and apprentice or trainee indicate they understand and are bound by the conditions and associated obligations for the term of the apprenticeship or traineeship.

 All the information on the training contract must be accurate and truthful.
 A training contract will not be registered if it is known to contain false or misleading information.
 A registered training contract found to contain false or misleading information will be cancelled.

 School-based apprenticeships and traineeships

-school-based apprentice or trainee, the employer should in the first instance contact the student's school to negotiate the impact of work and/or training on the student's school timetable.
+school-based apprentice or trainee should, in the first instance, contact the student's school to gain approval for the school-based arrangement and negotiate the impact of work and/or training on the student's school timetable.
 Once this has been agreed to, the employer may then contact an AASN provider to facilitate the signing of a training contract.

 The apprenticeship or traineeship starts on the day agreed to by the employer and the person who is to become an apprentice or trainee.
 Once agreed, the following process must be followed:

 1. The employer is to contact an AASN provider to facilitate the signing of the training contract.